iamjethrooo/pomodoro/README.md

 # Pomodoro Clock
 A web version of a Pomodoro clock.<br>
 From [The Odin Project's](https://www.theodinproject.com/) [curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/pairing-project)<br>
-This was supposed to be a pair project but I didn't have anyone to pair with, so I made it on my own.
+This was supposed to be a pair project but I didn't have anyone to pair with, so I made it on my own. <br>
+Design is based on the [gnome pomodoro](https://gnomepomodoro.org/) for linux.

 ![](screenshot.png)